digisfera/chrome-benchmarker/README.md

 `chrome-benchmarker.js target --json --useFun <url|js|html> --debuggingPort <port> --port <port> --host <host> --basePath <path>`

 All arguments except `target` are optional.

+If `target` is `stdinJs`, the Javascript source for the test will be read from the standard input.

 ## References ##